Danceability, A New Definition of Bridge Index: Introduction

-In this paper, we offer a new equivalent definition of the bridge index as the danceability index of a knot.
-Inspired by the knotted paths of dancers on a stage, mathematician and dancer, Karl Schaffer, first introduced the notion of the danceability of a knot and questioned how many dancers are required to dance a given knot \cite{KS}.
-The first three authors, Addison-Scherich-Snodgrass, formalized Schaffer's ideas into a knot invariant called the danceabilty index and proved that this invariant is bounded above by the braid index of a knot \cite{ASS}.
-We defer the reader to Section \ref{sec:DanceabilityIndex} for a complete definition of the danceability index, but informally, this invariant is the minimum number of dancers needed to traverse a knot while adhering to strict rules at the crossings.
+In 2021, inspired by the knotted paths of dancers on a stage, mathematician and dancer Karl Schaffer first introduced the notion of the danceability of a knot and questioned how many dancers are required to ``dance'' a given knot \cite{KS}.
+Shortly after in 2024, Addison-Scherich-Snodgrass formalized Schaffer's ideas into an invariant called the danceability index and proved that this invariant is bounded above by the braid index of a knot \cite{ASS}.
+In their paper, the authors conjectured that the danceability index is equal to the bridge index.
+We defer the reader to \autoref{sec:DanceabilityIndex} for a complete definition of the danceability index, but informally, this invariant is the minimum number of dancers needed to traverse a link while adhering to strict rules at the crossings.
+The main result of this paper is to prove that this notion is equivalent to the bridge index.

 \begin{Main} The danceability index is equal to the bridge index. \end{Main}